 - Salt and pepper to taste

-- Melt the butter in a large saucepan, add the flour and cook for several minutes, stirring all the time.
-Reduce the heat and gradually add the milk stirring all the time to get a smooth sauce.
+- Melt the butter in a large saucepan.
+Then add the flour to make a paste.
+Cook for several minutes, stirring all the time.
+Reduce the heat and gradually add the milk, again stirring all the time to get a smooth sauce.
 Carry on cooking, stirring from time to time until the sauce has thickened.

 - Using two forks separate the fish into flakes, discarding the skin and any bones.
-Add to the white sauce together with the vegetables and gherkins or capers (if using).
+Add to the white sauce, together with the broad beans or other vegetables and gherkins or capers (if using).
 Season to taste.

 - Place the pancakes one by one into an oven proof dish and fill with the fish mixture, top with any remaining fish and sprinkle with a little finely grated cheese.